GuyLaine Charles, LL.M. (ISDA Documentation; NAESB Negotiation)

 Carmen Dybwad, PhD (Natural Gas: From Wellhead to Burner-Tip; Upstream Oil & Gas)

-With over 30 years of experience in the energy sector, Carmen brings a wealth of experience to the classroom.
-Carmen began her career in energy with SaskPower Corporation as Manager of Environment and Planning.
-She then moved to Calgary and the national scene as a member of the National Energy Board.
-Since leaving public office, Carmen has served as the President of the Energy Council of Canada.
-During her tenure with the Canadian Energy Research Institute (CERI) Carmen had the honour of providing a briefing to a Canadian Senate Committee on Energy and Environment.
+With over 30 years of experience in the energy sector, Carmen brings a wealth of experience to the classroom, not to mention a sense of humour that is legendary throughout the industry!
+Carmen began her career with SaskPower Corporation as Manager of Environment and Planning.
+She then moved to Calgary and the national scene as a member of the National Energy Board (now the CER).
+Since leaving public office, Carmen served as the President of the Energy Council of Canada before bringing her talents to the Canadian Energy Research Institute.
+At CERI Carmen had the honour of briefing the Canadian Senate Committee on Energy and Environment.
 She returned to Regina as CEO of a not-for-profit company dedicated to carbon capture and storage.
 In addition to academic awards, Carmen was recognized as the 2012 Saskatchewan Business Magazine Woman of Influence; the 2012 Regina YWCA Women of Distinction Award for Science, Technology and Environment; and, in 2013, the Bayer Canada 150th Anniversary Award for Science and Innovation.

 Carmen holds BA’s and MA’s in Economics from the University of Regina and a PhD in Resource Development Planning from the University of Waterloo.
 Dr. Dybwad is presently an Adjunct Professor with the University of Regina.